kiruthikadurga811-creator/MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 The dataset used in this project is the SMS Spam Collection Dataset, which contains a collection of labeled SMS messages.

-Dataset Characteristics:

-Total Instances: 5,572 messages.
+➤ Total Instances: 5,572 messages.

-Attributes:

-label: Indicates whether the message is spam or ham.
+➤ label: Indicates whether the message is spam or ham.

-message: The actual text content of the message.
+➤ message: The actual text content of the message.

 The dataset is balanced enough to allow effective learning and is widely used for benchmarking spam detection algorithms.